 It’s important to check the charges that make up your monthly bill.
 Depending on how many services you have bundled with your provider, there could be a few different payments that contribute to your total bill.

 Your bill should show a breakdown of the cost of each service you pay for.
 Some of these services, such as a home phone package, could have different charges each month based on your usage.

 So if you notice that your bill has increased slightly, it could be because you used one of your services more than normal.
 Or you may have used it in a way that could result in extra charges, such as international or daytime calls.

-Keeping track of the changes in these payments can help you reduce your monthly cost going forward.
+Keeping track of the changes in these payments can help you reduce your monthly costs going forward.